no-1ne/react-native-bootcamp/_posts/2017-06-25-authentication.md

 And with that you are done integrating Fbsdk in your project.
 Let's add a login Screen and change Form Screen so that it makes the user Login before adding to the database.

 ### _Login Screen_
 Let's create a basic class that extends a `Component`, name it LoginScreen and add it to the file `LoginScreen.js`, Don't forget to have a empty render command in your Class(since you have created many component by now, you must have pretty good idea on how to create a basic Component).
 In our login Screen we'll just have a button that when clicked logs the user in and takes back to the Form Screen.
-So let's start building it, the first we have to do is import FBSDK and the two functions from it. here are the commands
+So let's start building it, the first thing we have to do is import FBSDK and the two functions from it. here are the commands
 * `import FBSDK from 'react-native-fbsdk';`
 * `import * as firebase from 'firebase';`
 * `const { LoginButton, AccessToken} = FBSDK;`